nationalarchives/tdr-grafana/README.md

 The ECS task definition pulls the latest version of the Grafana image.

-## Deploying
+## Deployment

+There is a Jenkins job configured to deploy changes to the Grafana configuration: https://jenkins.tdr-management.nationalarchives.gov.uk/job/TDR%20Grafana%20Deploy/

-To deploy changes to the Grafana:
+To deploy changes to the Grafana instance:

 1. Make changes to the Terraform
-2. Run `terraform` apply command
+2. Run `terraform` plan command locally to check changes
+3. Merge changes to master branch
+4. Run the Jenkins job: TDR Grafana Deploy

-## Updating Grafana Visualisations
+## Creating and Updating Grafana Visualisations

 Documentation for using Grafana can be found here: https://grafana.com/docs/grafana/latest/